 Like a baby unregrettably leaves the womb that had kept her alive for nine months, my mother’s life finally broke free from the body that had nurtured it for 51 years, leaving behind slightly parted lips, a stony blank stare, and a loud wail – my father’s, ” আর নেই রে! তোর মা চলে গেছে!”
 (She is no more!
 Your mother has left us) as he continued to stroke her limp but still warm shell of a body.

-There is that Sunmica table which bore our childhood meals, homework, board games, and many conversations – you know, that thing which humans used to do more of when they didn’t have TVs, smart phones, and very often electricity.
+There is that Sunmica table which bore our childhood meals, homework, board games, and many conversations – you know, that thing which humans used to do more of before they had TVs, smart phones, and very often electricity.
 Yes, many of our dinners during the sweltering summer heat were by candle light.
 Fancy!

 And, then there is that bigger bed, the one that my parents shared since their wedding day, November, 19, 1965.